amityadav137/expense-tracker-application/cpp/readme.md

    ```bash
    g++ -std=c++20 main.cpp ExpenseTracker.cpp ExpenseStorage.cpp -o ExpenseTrackerApp
    ```
-   > **Note:** Although the compile command names the executable as `ExpenseTrackerApp`, the provided instructions indicate running the executable as `ExpenseTracker.exe`.
+   > **Note:** Although the compile command names the executable as `ExpenseTrackerApp`, the provided instructions indicate running the executable as `ExpenseTrackerApp.exe`.
 Ensure that your output name is consistent with the command you use to run the application.

 2. **Run the Application:**
    From the same directory, execute: